pjakiela/ECON523/exercises/E3-DD1.md

 	label(2 "Midwives' Wing") ///
 	col(2) ring(0) pos(2))
 ```
 Your finished graph should look something like this:

 ![all-data-plot](vienna-by-wing-plot.png)

 What patterns do you notice in this figure?
 How do maternal mortality rates in the two divisions of the hospital compare?

 ### Question 2

-In what year did the hospital first move to the system where patients in Division 1 were treated by doctors and patients in Division 2
-were treated by midwives?
+In what year did the hospital first move to the system where patients in Division 1 were treated by doctors and patients in Division 2 were treated by midwives?
 Drop the observations (years) before this happened using the drop command.

-Use the `list` command to list the the notes contained in the data set by year.
-If you only want to list the rows of data
-that include a note (i.e. where the `Note` variable is non-missing), you can add `!missing(Note)` at the end of the command.
+Hint: use the `list` command to list the the notes contained in the data set by year.
+If you only want to list the rows of data that include a note (i.e. where the `Note` variable is non-missing), you can add `!missing(Note)` at the end of the command.

-_Make sure that you record this and all your subsequent commands in your do file, so that you can re-run your code later._

 ### Question 3